 Paso Robles, San Luis Obispo County, California

-Bright fruit upon release, with the structure to age comfortably for 7 to 10 years.10 Years
+Bright fruit upon release, with the structure to age comfortably for 8 to 12 years.

-Our Hilltop Cabernet Sauvignon is grown on a handful of select vineyard sites in the Paso Robles AVA.
+Our Hilltop Cabernet Sauvignon is primarily grown at three of J. Lohr’s vineyards in Paso Robles.
+Approximately 60% is from our Shotwell Vineyard in the El Pomar District.
+The Beck Vineyard, located at a 1,700 elevation in the Creston District, supplies 25% of the fruit.
+The balance is from our Gean Ranch in the Adelaida District along with a collection of other small sites in the Paso Robles AVA.
 Blessed with long summer days of intense sunshine, our near 100°F daytime temperatures are followed by chilly, ocean-cooled nights in the 50s.
-These Cabernet vines are naturally stressed in the dry, often very gravelly, and sometimes lime shale-laden soils.
-Water is at a premiumin these vineyards, enabling the viticulturist to fine-tune irrigation, resulting in the darkest fruit with resolved tannins year after year.
+These Cabernet vines are naturally stressed in the dry, gravelly, and sometimes lime shale-laden soils.
+Water is at a premium in these vineyards, enabling the viticulturist to fine-tune irrigation, resulting in the darkest possible fruit with resolved tannins year after year.